Alicja-Malinowska/ColourPerfect-e-commerce/README.md

 * As a user I want to quickly find out what the beauty types are so that I can decide if this something I am interested in
 * As a user I want to quickly find out my beauty type so that I can see what shades are good for me
 * As a user I want to have a search bar so that I can search for products I am interested in
-* As a user I want to have a possbility to see products categories and filter by them, so that I can browse sections I am interested in
+* As a user I want to have a possibility to see products categories and filter by them, so that I can browse sections I am interested in
-* As a user I want to have a possbility to see products brands and filter by them, so that I can browse products I am interested in
+* As a user I want to have a possibility to see products brands and filter by them, so that I can browse products I am interested in
 * As a user I want to be able to add items to my cart so I can purchase them
 * As a user I want to be able to register and log in so that my shipping details are saved and I do not need to enter them every time I want to make a purchase
 * As a user I want to be able to login with my Google account